-The Challenging Situation:

-A. Match each sentence or phrase from the reading with its purpose.

-- 1. A rough meal was prepared in the kitchen, and they ate in the chaotic dining room. - 2.
-The beds were put together upstairs. - 3.
-At every footstep, particularly Shama's, he could feel the floor shake. - 4.
-They said little. - 5.
-Quickly he opened them again to be sure.

-a. to show that the family was quiet

-- b. to demonstrate that the house was not strong - c. to describe Anand's feelings - d. to indicate where the family would sleep - e. to show that things in the house were disorganized - B. As a writer's audience changes, the way he or she writes also changes.
-Think about the challenging situation you will write about.
-Then write sentences about your experience for each of the contexts below.

-A potential employer has asked you to describe a challenge you have faced and how you solved it.

-A friend or sibling is facing a difficult time, and you wish to use your experiences to advise him or her.
+A. Match ea ach sentence or phrase from the re ading with its purpose.
+2 3.
+A rough meal was prepared in the kitchen, and they ate in the chaotic dining room.
+The beds were put together upstairs.
+At every footstep, particularly Shama's, he could feel the floor shake.
+They said little.
+Quickly he opened them again to be sure. a. to show that the family was quiet b. to demonstrate that the house was not strong c. to describe Anand's feelings d. to indicate where the family would sleep e. to show that things in the house were disorganized about th ter's audience changes, the way he he challenging situation you will w our experience for each of the conto rite about.
+Then write sentences A potent you solve e a challenge you have faced and how or sibling is facing a difficult time, and him or her. nd you wish to use your experiences

+Exercise 3 Brainstorming vocabulary